-Good morning to you wonderful country and city folk.
-Today we are learning the art of rendering down pig lard.
-Exciting I know.
+Well, it’s a good morning on the farm as today we are learning the art of rendering down pig lard.
+Exciting, I know.

 - Chopping board